PilzDE/psen_scan_v2/README.md

 ### Branching model
-`main` is considered to be the active development branch, it targets the ROS distributions `melodic` and `noetic`.
+`main` is considered to be the active development branch, it targets the ROS distributions `melodic` and `noetic`. \
+The `ros2` branch targets ROS 2 `foxy`.

+With the first ROS 2 release the version number model of this package was changed:
+- ROS 1 releases now count from 0.10.0 upwards.
+- ROS 2 releases start with 0.20.0.

 ### Test concept
 ![psen_scan_test_concept](doc/test_architecture.svg)